csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 Cache also works very well for multiple workers if they only ever read data.
 Unfortunately, real programs also write data, i.e. workers will want to modify the data on the whiteboard.
 If two people are working on the same data at the same time, we have a problem: if one worker changes some numbers in their notebook then the other worker needs to know about it.
 The compromise solution is to let everyone know whenever you modify any results in your notebook.
 Whenever you alter a number, you have to shout out:

-\(\) I’ve just changed the entry for the 231st salary - if you have a copy of it then you’ll need to get the new value from me!
+"I’ve just changed the entry for the 231st salary - if you have a copy of it then you’ll need to get the new value from me!"

 Although this is OK for a small number of workers, it clearly has problems when there are lots of workers.
 Imagine 100 workers: whenever you change a number you have to let 99 other people know about it, which wastes time.
 Even worse, you have to be continually listening for updates from 99 other workers instead of concentrating on doing your own calculation.